samanthalchiu/samanthalchiu.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Cognition and Perception, University of Iowa, 2025
+  * 2020 NSF GRFP Recipient
 * B.A. in Psychology, Macaulay Honors College at CUNY Queens College, 2017
-* Ph.D in Cognition and Perception, University of Iowa, 2025 (expected)

 Work experience
 ======